Physical Activity and Physical Education

-Some of the resoures are available on their website, other resources can be downloaded below:
+Some of the resources are available on their website, other resources can be downloaded below:

 Youth Sports Trust have also put together PE activities that can be done individually or in pairs/small groups with a focus on the development of physical competence and actively learning the importance of personal skills to support social, emotional and mental wellbeing.

-The resources which include Athletics, Dance, Games, Gymnastics, Health Related Exercises, Inclusion (Boccia), Locomotion and Outdoor & Adventure Activities can be found on their website here
+The resources which include Athletics, Dance, Games, Gymnastics, Health Related Exercises, Inclusion (Boccia), Locomotion and Outdoor & Adventure Activities can be found on their website.

 Premier League Primary Stars